 No other security vendor is able to offer such a wide breadth of integrated coverage for the entire enterprise.

-Integrating the Microsoft Defender toolset with Microsoft’s Azure Sentinel SIEM/SOAR unlocks full end-to-end visibility across all resources (including edge network) with correlated, prioritized alerts based on the deep understanding Microsoft has of the products that it has built, its vast threat intelligence capabilities, and artificial intelligence/machine learning (AI/ML).
+Integrating the Microsoft Defender toolset with Microsoft’s Sentinel SIEM/SOAR unlocks full end-to-end visibility across all resources (including edge network) with correlated, prioritized alerts based on the deep understanding Microsoft has of the products that it has built, its vast threat intelligence capabilities, and artificial intelligence/machine learning (AI/ML).
 Beyond more accurate alerting, this native integration also enables intelligent automated response and containment activities across the entire platform, something no other vendor can match.

-The Microsoft Defender suite of products provides this complete solution, and when integrated together through a single pane of glass (Microsoft’s Azure Sentinel SIEM/SOAR), allows deep investigation, the cross-correlation between components, and automatic remediation and mitigation of security incidents.
+The Microsoft Defender suite of products provides this complete solution, and when integrated together through a single pane of glass (Microsoft’s Sentinel SIEM/SOAR), allows deep investigation, the cross-correlation between components, and automatic remediation and mitigation of security incidents.
 Most SIEMs take logs from multiple sources.
-Azure Sentinel goes a step further.
+Microsoft Sentinel goes a step further.
 Now you can get a unified view of all those inputs in Sentinel, and seamlessly drill down into an incident in Microsoft 365 Defender.

 The time differential between detection and remediation in the best-of-breed vs best-of-platform scenarios can make or break your organization.
 Response times under the best-of-breed model can be hours at best but can stretch into multiple days or even weeks.
 The cost of the breach continues to rise, and studies show that automated response capabilities can detect threats in minutes, not months.